mvolkmann/blog/src/swift/TestFlight.md

 ### Part 3 - Creating a Build

 1. Open the app in Xcode.
-1. Select the top entry in the Navigator.
+1. Select the top entry in the Project Navigator.
 1. Select the first entry under TARGETS.
 1. Click the General tab.
 1. Set "Version" to "0.1.0" for the initial build